 They represent their class-specific teaching teams as the main point of contact with their Program Manager, acting as lead in class planning, workgroup activities, data collection, and equipment needs

 Intonation Instructors report to their assigned Program Manager for team assignments, recruitment activities, classroom logistics, site relations, data collection, work groups, equipment needs, performances and time sheets.

-Intonation Instructors report to the Program Director for curriculum, assessment, training and performance evaluation.
+Intonation Instructors report to Program Team Leadership for curriculum, assessment, training and performance evaluation.

-Instructors report to the Operations Director for HR procedures and compliance requirements
+Instructors report to the Operations Director for HR procedures and compliance requirements.
+SPECIFIC RESPONSIBILITIES:

 Instruction (approximately 60% of the position)

 ● Develop positive relationships with student musicians and act in a professional manner ● Manage the classroom space and create/maintain a safe, positive learning environment addressing challenges as they arise in real-time

 ● Plan and deliver engaging lessons aligned with Intonation curriculum and guidelines; including guitar, bass, keyboard, drum set, voice, rhythm, digital instruments and ensemble playing while preparing students for performance.
 Plan and prepare for music research and recording projects